Softpanorama

 If variable $file is accidentally contains space that leads to treating it as two separate augments to the rm command with possible nasty side effects.
 To fix this, the user has to make sure every use of a variable in enclosed in quotes, like in rm "$file"

 There is also an overlap between aliases and functions.
 Aliases are positional macros that are recognized only as the first word of the command like in classic alias ll='ls -l'.
-Because of this, aliases have several limitation limitations:
+Because of this, aliases have several limitations:

 ll() { ls -l $*; }

-The curly brackets are some sort of pseudo-commands, so skipping the semicolon in the example above results in a syntax error.
+The curly brackets are treated as some sort of pseudo-commands, so unfortunately skipping the semicolon in the example above results in a syntax error.
 As there is no clean separation between lexical analysis and syntax analysis removing the whitespace between the opening bracket and 'ls' will also result in a syntax error.

-Since the use of variables as commands is allowed, it is impossible to reliably check the syntax of a script as substitution can accidentally result in key word as in example that I found in the paper about fish (not that I like or recommend fish):
+Since the use of variables as commands is allowed, it is impossible to reliably check the syntax of a script as substitution can accidentally result in keyword as in example that I found in the paper about fish (not that I like or recommend fish):

 if true; then if [ $RANDOM -lt 1024 ]; then END=fi; else END=true; fi; $END

-Both bash and zsh try to determine if the command in the current buffer is finished when the user presses the return key, but because of issues like this, they will sometimes fail.
+Both bash and zsh try to determine if the command in the current buffer is finished when the user presses the return key, but because of issues like this, they sometimes fail.

 One way to alleviate those problems is the introduction of deprecation mechanism.
 It can be done via POSIX framework (which currently is stagnant).